What to Expect

 - All individuals at the fossil site must have an admission sticker with them.

-- All finds must be shown to a Stonerose staff member.
+- All finds are to be brought to the Center for identification by a Stonerose staff member.

-- *The Stonerose Interpretive Center reserves the right to retain any fossils that are of scientific value or significant to the Stonerose collection.
+- The Stonerose Interpretive Center reserves the right to retain any fossils that are of scientific value, a new discovery, or significant to the Stonerose collection.

 - Visitors are allowed to take home three fossil pieces per person per day.
 Commercial use is strictly prohibited.

-- Do not look for fossils in high areas or as instructed by Stonerose staff.
+- For safety reasons, do not look for fossils in high areas or as instructed by Stonerose staff.

 - The fossil site is within walking distance of the Center.
 There is handicapped parking at the fossil site only.
-No motor homes, campers or cars with trailers.
+No motor homes, campers or cars with trailers are allowed.

 Clothing & Protection

 We recommend that you wear shoes that offer protection from sharp rocks.
 Tennis shoes are okay: thongs and sandals are not.
-We suggest you wear long pants, and bring goggles or sunglasses as protection from flying rock chips.
-Since the site is located in direct sunlight, we also advise you to bring protection from the sun including a hat, and a bottle of water.
+We suggest you wear long pants, and bring goggles or sunglasses as protection from flying rock chips and the direct sunlight.
+We also advise you to bring a hat, and a bottle of water.
 Water is available for purchase at the site and Center.